 The Server works as a background daemon.
 It will be started automatically at startup of linux, so you can access it any time with your browser.
 To start, stop or restart it, enter the following command in a terminal:

 # Start server /etc/init.d/RepetierServer start # Stop server /etc/init.d/RepetierServer stop # Restart server /etc/init.d/RepetierServer restart

 That's all.
-Maybe you need to change the serial port.
+Maybe you must select the COM port.

-To set the port, select your new printer on the dashboard and go to Printer Settings.
+To set the port, select your new printer on the left side and go to Settings -> Printer Settings.

-To create a configuration file, go to and click Download Printer Settings in the printer
+To create a configuration file, go to Dashboard and click Actions -> Download Configuration in the printer

 Another very simple way to add a new printer is our Configuration Wizard.
 Go to and click on + Add new Printer.

 3D printing is cool, but it always takes some time and nobody wants to spend all the time sitting next to the printer.

 This is where the Repetier-Informer app

 (the required app is available for Android and iOS devices) enters the scene.
 This will give you the desired status reports via fast and